Meet the Bar Show Cast

 Carissa MeyerCarissa Meyer

-Carissa has been a member of the Bar Show since 2012.
+Carissa has been a member of the Chicago Bar Show since 2012.
 She currently serves as the show's co-producer.
 Like so many of her Bar Show castmates, Carissa has been singing, acting, and dancing since an early age.
 A classically trained singer, dancer, and pianist, Carissa is also known to throw in a bit of humor to every performance.
 When not in the Bar Show, you can see her perform as the lead singer of The Motions alongside her drummer-lawyer husband, Carissa currently practices in the Insurance/Reinsurance Business Unit at Clark Hill, PLC.

 David MillerDavid Miller